 Until RERA (The Real Estate Regulation Act, 2016) came into force, the real estate sector was largely unregulated where the grievances of the buyer and seller were addressed in the consumer courts.

-Lack of regulation made investing in real estate unpopular among people.
+The lack of regulation made investing in real estate unpopular among people.
 The real estate industry needed a regulator who can frame rules, regulate transactions, and bring in more transparency to the sector.
-RERA is the answer to all the needs of buyers and sellers.
+RERA Telangana is the answer to all the needs of buyers and sellers.

 To summarise, the need for regulating the real estate sector are: